swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 ## Introduction

-This proposal modifies the API of `Task` to adopt typed throws and makes it more difficult to ignore thrown errors accidentally.
+This proposal modifies the `Task` APIs to adopt typed throws and makes it more difficult to ignore thrown errors accidentally.

 ## Motivation

-The purpose of unstructured tasks is to create a new asynchronous context in which computation may happen.
-Unlike the structured constructs (async lets and task groups), unstructured tasks to not have to be awaited.
-Their results and thrown errors are simple to discard by just not storing and not awaiting on the created task's `.value`.

 Tasks are typed using both the `Success` and `Failure`.
-However, until the recent introduction of [typed throws][] to the language, the `Failure` type could only ever have been `Never` or `any Error`.
+However, until the introduction of [typed throws][] to the language, the `Failure` type could only ever have been `Never` or `any Error`.

 For example, the following snippet showcases how we lose the error type